JiayuZhai/jiayuzhai.github.io/_posts/2019-10-22-Hash-Tricks.md

 layout: post
 title: Hash Tricks
 ---
-Hash tricks for python and java
+Hash tricks for python and java.

 ## MD5 in python and java